Syphilis

 - sharing equipment for injecting drugs

-The germs that cause syphilis (called treponemes or spirochetes) can cause lesions, sores or ulcers on the genitals, and inside the rectum and mouth.
+The germs that cause syphilis (called treponemes or spirochetes) can cause lesions (sores or ulcers) on or in the genitals, rectum and mouth.
 These sores can be an entry point for HIV and other STIs to get inside the body.
-Once inside the body, treponemes can enter the lymphatic system or the bloodstream.
-In a matter of hours or days, treponemes can quickly spread throughout the body and reach the brain.
+Once treponemes are inside the body, they can enter the lymphatic system or the bloodstream.
+Within hours or days, treponemes can quickly spread throughout the body and reach the brain.

 Who is at risk for syphilis?